 You may be surprised to find that you may be giving an enthusiastic “yes” and/or even paying someone to do exactly that!
-While the beauty industry at large has recently been under fire for quite a while for its ingredients, one of the worst offenders could very well be nail polish!
+While the beauty industry at large has recently been under fire for its ingredients, one of the worst offenders could very well be nail polish!

 To avoid some of the most dangerous ingredients, look for polishes that boast being “8-free,” or even better, “10-free.”
 While we wish that this meant that you get 8-10 free polishes, we’re happy to settle for the explanation that they are free of eight or ten of the scariest chemicals found in most traditional nail polishes!

 To avoid some of the most dangerous ingredients, look for polishes that boast being “8-free,” or even better, “10-free.”

 - The second is camphor, which can cause your heart to beat fast, you to sweat, slowed breathing, and flushed skin - almost like alcohol or exercising, but without the fun benefits.
 And that’s just in small doses!
 In larger doses, it can be toxic.

-Dibutyl Phthalate or DPB is another ingredient to look for - really any sort of phthalate should be avoided.
+- Dibutyl Phthalate or DPB is another ingredient to look for - really any sort of phthalate should be avoided.
 They are endocrine disruptors, which means they mess with hormone function.
-Phthalates can impact fertility, cause birth and developmental defects in unborn babies, and can cause liver and kidney failure in children.
+Phthalates can impact fertility, can cause birth and developmental defects in unborn babies, and can cause liver and kidney failure in children.
 No thank you!

 If you’re counting, that’s six.
 If you’re wondering where “10-free” comes from, there are a variety of levels, with ten being the “cleanest.”
 The other things missing from “ten-free polish” are fragrances, any other parabens, and any animal ingredients!

 One “regular” brand that is making great choices is Orly, which you may be familiar with for their traditional polishes!
 I recommend checking out their “Breathable Treatment and Color,” especially in the color "Just Breathe," which not just 10-free, but 13-free!